honerlaw/serverless-fargate-plugin/README.md

     };
     executionRoleArn?: string; // execution role for services, generated if not specified disableELB?: boolean; //disable ELB creation and bindings, default to false.
-Usefull for long running processes timeout?: number; //ELB timeout, defaults to 30
+Usefull for long running processes elbListenerArn?: string; //optionally pass a ELB listener to use instead of create an ELB + listener -- carefull with ports, they must be the same pf the listener timeout?: number; //ELB timeout, defaults to 30
     vpc: {
         //if this options are specified it will create a VPC